11 min read

 Reach and frequency — two words every advertiser has heard, and likely overheard, throughout their career.
 And still, there is likely some fundamental misunderstanding about what reach and frequency in advertising actually mean.

-Our Strategus team has worked to compile this resource for advertisers looking to understand reach and frequency once and for all.
+Our Strategus team has compiled this resource for advertisers looking to understand reach and frequency once and for all.

 - How to Optimize Reach and Frequency in OTT/CTV Advertising